lmazure/SimpleLlmTool/README.md

       each tool call has
       - `toolName` the name of the called tool
       - `toolCallId` the ID of the call
-      - `toolParameters` the list parameter values for the call
+      - `toolParameters` the list parameter names and values for the call
         each tool parameter has
         - `parameterName`
         - `parameterValue`